 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

 Recognisable world-over, the word Bondi elicits dreams of gorgeous white sand, cloudless skies and world-class surf.
-But Bondi is way more than just a beach.
-This hip Sydney neighbourhood has so much going on that you could spend days here, and visiting just to spend the afternoon on the beach would be a crime!
+But Bondi is way more than just a beach, and there are a tonne of fun things to do in this hip neighbourhood!

 That being said, I was on a whirlwind two week trip to Australia, and although I ticked a good number of Bondi attractions off my bucket list, I didn’t have time to do absolutely everything I wanted to (a common travel problem!).

 If you find yourself in Bondi wondering what to do aside from hang out at the beach, we’ve got you covered!

 Top tip: The currency used in Australia is the Australian Dollar (AUD).
 All prices listed in this post are in AUD.

 The Best Things to Do in Bondi, Sydney

 Bondi Icebergs is probably the most iconic tourist attraction in Bondi.
 Overlooking Bondi Beach, this 50-metre infinity pool is the most photographed swimming pool in the world!